Latest

 FAQs:

-- How often should I eat carrots for dental health?
-Aim for a few times a week for optimal results.
+• How often should I eat carrots for dental health?
+Aim for a few times per week, especially as an after-meal snack.

 Fun fact: chewing crunchy carrots for just 2 minutes after a snack can boost saliva flow, helping scrub away plaque and keep fresh breath.
 It's a tasty part of fresh breath foods, plus you get a vitamin A boost for gum health.